mikeroyal/Self-Hosting-Guide/README.md

 [Cargo](https://github.com/rust-lang/cargo) is a package manager that downloads your Rust project’s dependencies and compiles your project.

 [Crater](https://crater.rust-lang.org/) is a tool to run experiments across parts of the Rust ecosystem.
 Its primary purpose is to detect regressions in the Rust compiler, and it does this by building a large number of crates, running their test suites and comparing the results between two versions of the Rust compiler.
 It can operate locally (with Docker as the only dependency) or distributed on the cloud.
-It can operate locally (with Docker as the only dependency) or distributed on the cloud.

 [VSCode-Rust](https://github.com/rust-lang/vscode-rust) is plugin that adds language support for Rust to Visual Studio Code.
 Rust support is powered by a separate language server - either by the official Rust Language Server (RLS) or rust-analyzer, depending on the user's preference.
 If you don't have it installed, the extension will install it for you (with permission).
 This extension is built and maintained by the Rust IDEs and editors team with the focus on providing a stable, high quality extension that makes the best use of the respective language server.